Dawson Knox Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Season Stats

-- Knox has 31 catches on 41 targets for 415 yards and seven touchdowns, averaging 37.7 yards per game.
+- Knox has put up a 415-yard campaign so far (37.7 receiving yards per game) with seven touchdowns, reeling in 31 balls on 41 targets.

-- Knox has been the target of 41 of his team's 418 passing attempts this season, or 9.8% of the target share.
+- So far this season, 9.8% of the 418 passes thrown by his team have gone Knox's way.

-- With 10 targets in the red zone this season, Knox has been on the receiving end of 13.9% of his team's 72 red zone pass attempts.
+- Knox has seen the ball thrown his way 10 times in the red zone this season, 13.9% of his team's 72 red zone pass attempts.

-- The Bills, who rank fifth in the NFL in points scored, have attempted a pass 59.5% of the time while running the football 40.5% of the time.
+- The Bills, who rank fifth in the NFL in points scored, have dropped back to pass 59.5% of the time while running the ball 40.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Patriots.